krish4210/helicopt/README.md

 - **IEEE Publication:**
   "Automated Recognition and Analysis of Bat Backlift in Cricket using Deep Learning."
   _2025 International Conference on Advancement in Communication & Computing in Technology (INOACC), In press: Accepted for publication.
 (Final Year BE Project)_
-- **Leadership:** Led ISRO's Bharatiya Antariksh Hackathon 2024 project.
+- **Leadership:** Led ISRO's Bharatiya Antariksh Hackathon 2024 project and Smart India Hackathon 2023 project.

 ---